outreachy/website/README.md

 The Django shell is also useful for doing quick tests of how templates (especially email templates) will look.

 You can run the shell on either your local copy of the database, or you can run it on the remote server's database.
 If you start the shell on your local computer, it will load your local copy of the code and your local database.
 If you start the shell on the remote server, it will load the server's version of the code and the server's database.

-Remember, if you change any of the Python code, you'll need to exit the shell (CTRL-d) and restart it to reload the code.
+The Django shell takes a snapshot of the Python code base when you start the shell.
+If you change any of the website Python code, you'll need to exit the shell (CTRL-d) and restart it to reload the code.
+You don't need to restart the shell if you're making changes to the HTML templates or CSS.

 ## Setting up a new internship round